Steven-Grevera/ENC4265/manual.md

 Shadow Corridor 2 is a maze style horror game in which you are given a set predetermined theme, which your “level”, or rather, “corridor”, in this sense.
 Each “corridor”, is procedurally generated upon level selection based upon a seed which will ensure that each and every experience you have is unique.
 The layout learned from one session, will not be the same layout for the next even if they are the same corridor and vice versa.

 ![image](https://github.com/user-attachments/assets/0429fc8e-732d-4bd6-8b5b-ad9d469c5188)
+*Figure 2: Image of a corridor generating in game.
+Image by: Steven Grevera.*

 Amo No Yohira is the spiritual land in which you find yourself, a world of the dead and a world of corrupted infesting water.
 Beware the water while your journey takes place here, lest you come to regret it.

 ![image](https://github.com/user-attachments/assets/3b49031f-3c78-42d4-a358-82a9c8a4730d)
+*Figure 3: Image of the name of the realm the player is in.
+Image Taken By: Steven Grevera*

 Your purpose in each corridor is the find an item known as Magatamas, which are green jade like objects that serve as “keys” to escape the maze.
 Your difficulty will determine if how many you need to escape, scaling from 3-5.
 Upon obtaining the required Magatamas, you can then escape the level by finding the generated exit which is never in the same place.
 Using a type of guide doll or a compass to help you find this exit as well.
 Keeping track of your progress through the use of glowing stones and your own mental notes as you progress through the maze.

 ![image](https://github.com/user-attachments/assets/df86fd81-034c-4026-8a60-80606b4b05cc)
+*Figure 4: Image of an exit at the end of a corridor.
+Image Taken By: Steven Grevera*

 Shadow Corridor 2 has a large fanbase primarily situated in Japan, yet many English players have also began to play and enjoy the game.
 However, when looking up information about the game online, most of that information is in Japanese or translated very poorly into English.
 This guide aims to solve that issue by establishing that information firmly into proper English words and instructions.